-- A minimum grade of "B" is expected. - One grade of "C" or Unsatisfactory may result in a letter of warning from the Director of Graduate Studies (DGS) and possible repetition of the course during the next period of registration in which it is offered. - Two grades of "C" or Unsatisfactory will lead to a formal review of the student's academic record by the program director and DGS, resulting in a recommendation of either repetition of the courses during the next period of registration in which they are offered or dismissal from the program. - A grade of "D" or "F" grade, will lead to a formal review of the student's academic record by the program director and DGS, resulting in a recommendation of possible repetition of the course during the next period of registration in which it is offered or dismissal from the program. - A student who fails to make progress toward a certificate or degree may be dropped.
-(Examples include failure to complete required courses, accumulation of an excessive number of Incomplete (I) and/or unsatisfactory grades, failure to earn credit in any semester, failure to maintain a "B" average in BHIS). - A student must have a 3.0 cumulative GPA in the post-baccalaureate certificate in health informatics (PBC) program to be considered for the MS-HI program.
-No grade less than a "B" may
+- A minimum grade of "B" is expected. - One grade of "C" or Unsatisfactory may result in a letter of warning from the Director of - Graduate Studies (DGS) and possible repetition of the course during the next period of registration in which it is offered. - Two grades of "C" or Unsatisfactory will lead to a formal review of the student's academic - record by the program director and DGS, resulting in a recommendation of either repetition of the courses during the next period of registration in which they are offered or dismissal from the program. - A grade of "D" or "F" grade, will lead to a formal review of the student's academic - record by the program director and DGS, resulting in a recommendation of possible repetition of the course during the next period of registration in which it is offered or dismissal from the program. - A student who fails to make progress toward a certificate or degree may be dropped.
+(Examples include failure to complete required courses, accumulation of an excessive number of Incomplete (I) and/or unsatisfactory grades, failure to earn credit in any semester, failure to maintain a "B" average in BHIS). - A student must have a 3.0 cumulative GPA in the post-baccalaureate certificate in health informatics program to receive the certificate.